 Well, what happened is that concentration—the oldest and dearest friend of good, honest creative work—has suddenly turned against you.

-Sometimes, we’re losing focus in the moment, at the task level.
+Sometimes while working on our project, we're losing focus in the moment, at the task level.
 This is when we’ve decided exactly what we’re going to work on, but we just can’t bring ourselves to get it done.
 This is a loss of task focus.